 I started working in tech almost 20 years ago.
 From technical support in call centers, to building software test labs at Microsoft, to deploying and training aerospace software at Boeing, I have had opportunities to experience product development from multiple directions.

 My entire time at Boeing was spent interacting with multiple aerospace user personas, in the high-paced, high-pressure environment of an airline maintenance operation.
 I attended college for Graphic Design while I built my career there.
-Later, I was selected by leadership to be their Chief UX Designer, responsible for reimagining and redesigning the key maintenance data delivery channels for Boeing.
+After doing various smaller UI/UX and graphic design projects, I was selected by leadership to be their Chief UX Designer, responsible for reimagining and redesigning the key maintenance data delivery channels for Boeing.
 By founding the Customer Advisory Board, I inspired Boeing to better embrace user-centered design.

 I left Boeing to join a startup I cofounded: in8development.
 I am responsible for all things creative.
 I also lead the product management, working directly with the business and development teams.